-Josh Shil – 2nd Dan
+Josh Shil – 3rd Dan

 I started training at Kings Cross Shotokan Karate Club in 2006 as a 6 year old, about 6 months before Adam Sensei took over the dojo.

 I trained regularly in Adam Sensei’s classes even when there wasn’t a kids class, training with the adults twice per week and passed my Shodan blackbelt in 2013 alongside three other members of the Dojo taking Dan gradings that day and my second Dan in 2017 alongside Harvey & Maria.
-I am planning on working towards my third Dan in 2023.

 By this time I had been bitten by the competition Karate bug and competed whenever I could winning medals at Seishinkai internal competitions, the SSKI Shotokan Shield Open, the Portsmouth Open, the AKA Open and the Legend Open Championships.
 I have also been lucky enough to train with & learn from a number of other instructors on courses that Adam has arranged such as Dave Hazard Sensei, Simon Staples Sensei and Vinicio Anthony Sensei.